KaiChunHsu/Unittest/README.md

-# Unittest
+# Unittest Learning
-Learn how to use unittest in Python with creating the assumption of user authentication
+Learn how to use unittest in Python to create the assumption of user authentication.